floragunncom/search-guard-docs/index.md

 - The `do_not_fail_on_forbidden` setting in `sg_config` is now active by default.

 - Search Guard no longer warns about filtered alias settings.

+- A comprehensive overview over the changes regarding authenticator configuration in Kibana can be found [here](kibana-authentication-migration-feature-map).

 ## Feedback